reframejs/reframe/readme.md

   Add the `@reframe/express` plugin and write your backend with Express instead of hapi.
 - **Webpack**
   <br/>
-  By default, Reframe uses webpack to build the app's pages.
+  By default, Reframe uses webpack to build static assets.
   Webpack
-  is the state-of-the-art tool to build browser assets.
+  is the state-of-the-art tool to do so.
 - **WebAssembly**
   <br/>
   WebAssembly is immensely promising and Reframe, being based on JavaScript and Node.js, embraces the WebAssembly future.